 Say yes to God.
 Don’t let the fear of man stop you.

-This time next year, you’ll be surprised with what God did in 2015.
+This time next year, you’ll be surprised with what God did.